Declare your major in CSD

-You can officially declare or change your major as communication sciences and disorders by visiting the Academic Advising and Transfer Center located in University Hall, Room 109.
-For more information, contact the Academic Advising and Transfer Center at 417-836-5258.
+- Declare or change your major to communication sciences and disorders by visiting the Academic Advising and Transfer Center.

 Communication Sciences and Disorders (Comprehensive)